nkchocoai/ComfyUI-SizeFromPresets/README.md

 ### Empty Latent Image From Presets (SD1.5)
 - Select image size presets for SD1.5.
-- Output width and height of the selected preset.
+- Output empty latent image, width and height of the selected preset.
 - Presets can be set from [presets/sd15.csv](presets/sd15.csv).

 ### Empty Latent Image From Presets (SDXL)